By: Rexhinaldo Nazarko

 THE RISE OF POPULISM

 When Americans think of Europe, Rome, London, Paris or Berlin come to mind.
 But there are also Sofia, Warsaw, Athens, Bucharest etc. Unlike its western counterpart, Eastern Europe has two key differences.
 For one thing, it is economically unstable, feeding off of funding from Brussels and surprise, Washington (which continues to give Eastern Europe foreign aid).
 Two, it is far more nationalistic and divided.
 But, what does this mean?
 For one thing, These countries will give Merkel a run for her money before she can try to take away their national pride.
 Two, keeping them in the Union is costly, but Brussels is so involved through investments in these countries that letting them go would be much more costly.
 On top of that, it is worth noting that a part of Eastern Europe, the Western Balkans, have yet to join the union.
-Belgrade is very prone to Russian influence, and Tirana has expressed they will “look for alternatives if Europe moves away.”
+Belgrade is very prone to Russian influence, and Tirana has expressed the will to “look for alternatives if Europe moves away.”
 And yet, having Tirana and Belgrade join at their current economic state is not a wise move either.
 The two also have a history of Ethnic tensions.
 More recently, Serbia has yet to recognize Kosovo, and Albania is campaigning for its recognition.
 There are also issues among Bosnians and Serbs, Macedonians and Albanians, Macedonians and Greeks, and so on.
 The Balkans are an undeniable part of Europe, but also its barrel of gunpowder.
 Unifying the Balkans is a task of its own, getting Eastern Europe on track a greater task, and as a result, putting Europe on the path of self-reliance is even more Herculean.
 The ball is in your court, Angela.

 The rise of Populism among European nations has evidently diminished the authority of the European Union and by direct consequence Berlin.
-Last June, the United Kingdom voted to leave the European Union, delivering Europe its first and biggest populist blow.
+Last June, the United Kingdom voted to leave the Union, delivering Europe its first and biggest populist blow.
 Previous to that, Presidential elections in Austria demonstrated the instability of Europeans’ political beliefs as well, with far right candidate Norbert Hofer winning almost 45 percent of the popular vote.
 In France, the historical socialists now sit at 29 seats out of their previous 280, in the Netherlands the Labor Party holds nine of their previous 38.
 The cases extend to other nations as well.
 Merkel’s party itself heads to polls in September, and although they are expected to win, her authority and plan for a united Europe is being challenged by the populism of member states.
 People are less trusting of Berlin and the EU as a whole (The British elections seem to stand apart, but the numbers are much more complicated there too and do not show the full picture).
 Adversaries of this thinking find comfort in the win of French President Emanuel Macron, but neglect the fact that many Frenchmen voted “the lesser of two evils” and while Macron received the votes of the entire French left and moderates, Le Pen managed to historically rally voters behind her nationalist rhetoric like never before.
 Her success is a clear sign of a growing discontent with Brussels and EU policies which undermine national sovereignty.